 These awards are for selected new students who are majoring in music and theater - programs where artistic, technological, managerial, or theatrical talent is a criterion for acceptance into the major.
 Good academic standing and full-time enrollment are required.

-First-year undergraduate students who have a high school ranking in the top 10 percent, 1200+ SAT scores, and community service involvement and who embody the ideals of Martin Luther King Jr. may be considered for an MLK award.
+First-year undergraduate students who are academically talented, have community service involvement and who embody the ideals of Martin Luther King Jr. may be considered for an MLK award.
 A separate application is required.
-The minimum award for students entering in 2013 is $25,000.
+The minimum award for students entering in 2019 is $25,000.
 Amounts exceeding the minimum award are based upon financial need.
 The combination of the MLK Scholar Award and the MLK need-based award cannot exceed tuition.
 Full-time enrollment is required.
-An online application form is available at my.ithaca.edu.
-Click on the Scholarships tab to apply.
+Apply online after you have applied to Ithaca College using the Common Application.